 And by using BERTopic and DataMapPlot, I was able to create the following topic representation.

-BERTopic topic modeling of ophthalmology papers
+BERTopic topic modelling of ophthalmology papers

 Introduction